adus0205/onlineShopFrontend/README.md

 In a nutshell, this is the outline of the application.
 There is also a mechanism for registration, login and password reminders.

-I don't know how long the application will run, but there is a demo on display, available at: https://shopfrontend-production-f14c.up.railway.app/

-And for the administrator: https://shopfrontend-production-f14c.up.railway.app/admin

 The default login is: admin
 Default password is: test
-Table of Contents
-Technologies Used
-Screenshots
-Setup
-Contact

 ## Technologies Used
   - Npm - version 9.6.1